Nike Smoky Mountain Running Camp

 SECURE YOUR SPOT!

-The NIKE Smoky Mountain Running Camp puts an emphasis on teaching runners the wisdom of the hard/easy training philosophy developed by the late, great U of Oregon Coach and Nike Co-Founder Bill Bowerman, allowing each group to train at their individualized paces based on their current fitness level, over-all ability, and general goals.
+The Nike Smoky Mountain Running Camp puts an emphasis on teaching runners the wisdom of the hard/easy training philosophy developed by the late, great U of Oregon Coach and Nike Co-Founder Bill Bowerman, allowing each group to train at their individualized paces based on their current fitness level, over-all ability, and general goals.

 The instruction is serious, the training is right for this time of the summer, and there will be opportunities to make new friends.